microsoft/vsts-tomcat/src/tomcat.md

 |  Tomcat Server Version                | Choose the appropriate Tomcat Server Version.<br>Supports: Tomcat 6.x, 7.x and 8.x.                                                                       |

 ![Fill-in task parameters](images/fillinTaskParams.png)

-3. Define the variables used in the task parameters
 ![Define variables used in definition](images/defineVariables.png)

 ##Compatibility